Food as Medicine: a 48-hour inflammation reset

 While a positive mindset doesn’t erase inflammation, it picks behaviors that let your body turn the alarm down.

-Perception: urgent, “this is hard”
+Perception: urgent, “this is hard” →

-Perception: manageable, curious
+Perception: manageable, curious →

-Let’s flip our perception from urgent to manageable.
+Flip your perception from urgent to manageable.

-And just so you know, I’m not free of inflammation.
-I’ve become fluent in it.
-I’ve learned to read it as a message to pay attention instead of as a verdict that I’m “just getting old.”
+I’ve learned to read it as a message to pay attention instead of as a verdict that I’m “getting old.”

-A tantrum is inflammation.
+—A tantrum is inflammation.
 Treat your inflammation the same way.

-Inflammation is a protective alarm, like a fire alarm.
-Ignore or suppress it, and the alarm keeps blaring.
-Your body re-routes energy from digestion and repair to watch duty.
+Ignore or suppress it, and the alarm keeps blaring—rerouting your energy from digestion-and-repair to watch duty.

-You’ll feel it as heavy after meals, puffy by evening, wired at night, and foggy in the morning.
 I’ve gotten fluent in reading these signals.
 Instead of saying, Ugh, food coma, I say, Aah, let me slow down.

 What keeps the alarm stuck on